waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Route 37 "WEIRD_TREE" objects at (6, 12) and (7, 12) are the Twins Ann & Anne, not Suicune.
 - Sage Permission Logic: Permission in 4_1 flags Route 42 completion.
 - Navigation: Building 4_1 is a mandatory passage to Tin Tower backyard.
+- History of Ecruteak: Two towers were roosts for flying Pokemon.
+One burned down.
+Three Pokemon (water, lightning, fire) ran off into the grassland.
+- Burned Tower items: Cooltrainer mentioned hidden items in the Burned Tower.

 # Items Received
 - Fire Stone: Collected from Alan on Route 36 at (31, 14).
+- Itemfinder: From Cooltrainer in Ecruteak Itemfinder House (Turn 17417).

 # Lessons Learned
 ## Menu Navigation